hbeni/fgcom-mumble/docs/VEHICLE_DYNAMICS_API.md

 - Vehicle registration requires appropriate permissions
 - Antenna rotation commands are validated for safety limits
-- Auto-tracking can be disabled for security-sensitive applications
+- Antenna rotation can be disabled for security-sensitive applications
 - Rate limiting prevents abuse of vehicle dynamics APIs
 - WebSocket connections are authenticated and rate-limited